Atlas975/Notes/0-ProgrammingLanguages/Rust/Rust_fundamentals/Rust_memory_management.md

 # Rust lifetimes
+- Lifetimes describe the scope that a reference is valid for
-- Referencing a resource after its deallocation (also known as a dangling pointer)
+- Referencing a resource after its deallocation (also known as a dangling pointer) results in an error that can only be handled through the use of